Kreyren/KGOFOWEBFG/README.md

 # KREYREN!!

-Krey's Garbage Overlay Full Of Wierd Enoch Builds
+Krey's Garbage Overlay Full Of Wierd Slow Learning Fake Enoch Builds, that should be banned everywhere

 *They kept me in the dark, but i know they all.. emerge..* </br>
-*They kept me in the dark and so it all..
-BEGAN..!* </br>
+*They kept me in the dark and so it all.. began..!* </br>

 *Send your contribs in..
 Sing as their merges go marching in.. again..* </br>
 *They need me buried deep..
 The secrets that i keep are all at all at ready...
-Arree youuu reeeadyy?!* </br>
+Are you readyy?!* </br>
 *I'm finished making sence!!..
 Done pleading ignorance!..
-That whole.. offense...* </br>
+That whole.. offence...* </br>

+*You are a flaming troll,*
+*The Missbehaving shit,*
+*It's never-ending, never-ending*
+*Same old story..*

 *WHAT IF I SAY I'M NOT LIKE THE OTHERS?!!
-WHAT IF I SAY I'M NOT JUST ANOTHER ONE OF YOUR PLAYS?
-I'M THE MAINTAINER!!
+WHAT IF I SAY I'M NOT JUST ANOTHER ONE OF YOUR DEVS?
+I'M THE SUPPORTER!!
 WHAT IF I SAY I WILL NEVER SURENDER?!!* </br>

 ### INSTALLATION (WIP)
 ```